qoderpurnanand/Swan-Documentation/Systems/Dispersion_Correlation/Nifty 50 Correlation/readme.md

 - Expiry dates
 - Stock weights
 - Strike Selection: We have used strikes closest to the delta (due to inavailablity of data/low liquidity in some stocks).
+Data holes have been filled with the last available values for that month.
+On Expiry day, intrinsic value has been calculated and used for in the money options and for out of the money options, option price is set to 0.05 .

 ### Leverage=10x